pauls658/LinSyn-Artifact/README.txt

   --merge_nodes: This flag should be enabled when you wish to use LinSyn or POPQORN's bounding techniques (you specify which one using the --tool option below)
   --tool ours: Which bounding technique to use.
 Should be one of "ours", "auto_lirpa", or "popqorn".
 If "auto_lirpa" you need to omit the --merge_nodes flag.
 If either of the other two, you must include the --merge_nodes flag.

-**A Note on these scripts:** all inputs must have the same sequence length, and the same sequence index(es) must be perturbed for all the inputs.
+**A Note on run_single_verification.py:** all inputs must have the same sequence length, and the same sequence index(es) must be perturbed for all the inputs.

 # Training new models
 In this section, we show how to train models from scratch.